The Most Fragrant Bushes for Your Yard

 Light: Full sun to partial shade

-Large fragrant purple flowers begin to bloom on this shrub from mid-April to mid-May and into July.
-This shrub’s blossoms have a sweet, spicy, and fruity scent that intensifies in higher temperatures.
+Large fragrant maroon flowers begin to bloom on this shrub from mid-April to mid-May and into July.
+This shrub’s blossoms have a sweet, spicy, and fruity scent like strawberries that intensifies in higher temperatures.
 When crushed, the leaves also release an aroma, and the bark can be used as a cinnamon substitute.

 Plant type: Shrub